tolgee/documentation/blog/2023-07-27-product-localization.md

 - **Legal documents**
 - **Customer support**

 Once you have decided what to localize, you should **define how to localize the content**.
 There are two main approaches to localization: **human translation and machine translation**.
 Human translation means translating content exclusively with the help of a human translator – it might be more accurate but expensive.
-Machine translation means translating content by a machine with an optional additional step of post-editing conducted by a human translator – it might be cheaper but less accurate. **Both approaches have pros and cons**; some content is more suitable for human translation, e.g. website content, while others are more suitable for machine translation, namely documentation and user-generated content.
+[Machine translation](https://tolgee.io/blog/software-localization-machine-translation) means translating content by a machine with an optional additional step of post-editing conducted by a human translator – it might be cheaper but less accurate. **Both approaches have pros and cons**; some content is more suitable for human translation, e.g. website content, while others are more suitable for machine translation, namely documentation and user-generated content.
 The following diagram shows typical **content types and their suitability for human and machine translation**:

 ![Translation human-machine mix](/img/blog/product-localization/translation-human-machine-mix.png)
 _Source: [CSA Research](https://insights.csa-research.com/reportaction/305013109/Marketing), edited_

-### Budget and timeline
+### 2. Budget and timeline

 Creating a comprehensive localization strategy involves defining a clear budget and timeline for your project.
 Your **budget will determine the scope of localization and the resources** you can allocate to the process.
 Remember that localization is an investment in expanding your market reach and enhancing customer satisfaction in foreign markets.